Who are the twelve tribes in James 1:1? Where did they migrate and where did they end up? Did they cross the Caucasus mountains?

 James, a bond-servant of God and of the Lord Jesus Christ, to the twelve tribes who are dispersed abroad, greetings.
 (NASB) James 1:1

-Twelve Tribes.
 The twelve tribes refers to the Jewish people.
-The Jewish people are the offspring of Abraham, Issac, Jacob and Jacob’s twelve sons: Reuben, Simeon, Levi, Judah, Zebulun, Issachar, Dan, Gad, Asher, Naphtali, Joseph, Benjamin (Gen. 49:1-28; 50:24; Ex.
+The Jewish people are the offspring of Abraham, Issac, Jacob and Jacob’s twelve sons: Reuben, Simeon, Levi, Judah, Zebulun, Issachar, Dan, Gad, Asher, Naphtali, Joseph, Benjamin (Genesis 49:1-28; 50:24; Exodus.
 1:1-5).
 The descendants of these twelve brothers are the twelve tribes or the nation of Israel,

-God has scattered His special people, Israel, throughout the world because of their sin (Jer.
-25:8-9).
+God has scattered His special people, Israel, throughout the world because of their sin (Jeremiah 25:8-9).
 But God has already started to gather His people back to Palestine as evidenced by the revival of the nation of Israel.
-Scripture tells us that God will bring them all back someday before His second coming.
-Israel is special to God.
+Scripture tells us that God will bring them back together during the millennial kingdom (Zechariah 8:7-8).